jdharrisnz/html-squircle/README.md

 }
 ```

-The default values for `curveLength` (calculated based on shortest side) and
-`roundness` (0.2) will produce shapes exactly like Apple's app icons when the
-`width` and `height` are equal.

-For React, `Squircle` and `CacheProvider` are also exported (requires React 19
+For React, `Squircle` and `CacheProvider` are exported (requires React 19 due to
-due to the changes to `ref` props). `Squircle` is a polymorphic component,
+the changes to `ref` props). `Squircle` is a polymorphic component, accepting
-accepting `as`, `props`, and `squircle` props.
+`as` and `squircle` props, as well as all the other standard attributes.

-- `as`: The name of a primitive element, or a function component.
+- `as`: The name of an intrinsic element.
-- `props`: The props required by the above component, including a `ref`.
 - `squircle`: Options to pass to the underlying squircle-computation function,
   excluding `width` and `height`, since those are measured and kept in sync for
   you.

 To memoize the results of squircle computation globally, wrap your app in the
 `CacheProvider` component.
 You may pass to this a `capacity` prop (default 20)
-for the LRU cache used in the backend.
+for the LRU cache used behind the scenes.
 If you don't use this, results will be
 memoized at the component level, and all the cache-related code should be
 tree-shaken at compile time.

-## Tips for function options input
+## Tips for function options

+The default values for `curveLength` (calculated based on shortest side) and
+`roundness` (0.2) will produce shapes exactly like Apple's app icons when the
+`width` and `height` are equal.

 When trying to control the sharpness of the curve, first adjust the
 `curveLength` parameter.
 If you're not getting the result you want, then reach